Microsoft Licensing Trends in 2022

-What is going on right now with Microsoft licensing?
-How will this affect businesses like yours in 2022?
+What is going on with Microsoft licensing?
+How will it affect businesses like yours in 2022 and beyond?
 And importantly, what can you do about it?

-There are indeed a few things happening right now that should not be overlooked or ignored.
+There are indeed a few things happening that should not be overlooked or ignored.

 There is no doubt that the most significant trend in Microsoft licensing in the last months of 2021 is how the process of procuring Microsoft licenses and services is changing.
 It's the most extensive overhaul of Microsoft licensing in 20 years.

 Many of you have probably heard the acronym of CSP.
 Many of you perhaps already have at least one CSP agreement.
-But up until now, CSP has been seen as an addition to the traditional Enterprise Agreement licensing, something you can have on top of the old licensing models, something aimed at the lower end of the market: startups, boutiques.
+But until now, CSP has been seen as an addition to the traditional Enterprise Agreement licensing, as something you can have on top of the old licensing models aimed at the lower end of the market: startups and boutiques.
 But if you trust Microsoft announcements, that is going to change soon.